tophat2d/docs/src/hello-tophat.md

 On windows, open `tophat` and choose the directory or make a shortcut to tophat in the folder, so you can run the game by just double-clicking it.

 Does everything work?
-Fine.
+Great!
 Is there a problem?
 Contact me at [marek@mrms.cz](mailto:marek@mrms.cz).

 Now let's explain all the parts of the example.